First Turkey MTB XC race start

 A hardcore version of Upper Wild Pig, Upper Whitey is old-school gnarly rocks and roots that will have you grinning all the way.
 Whitey is a good first black trail for riders progressing up from blue.
 A timber drop was added in 2018 for an extra thrill but for the fainter of heart, you can B line around the side of it.
 Upper Whitey starts at Turkey’s Nest and joins onto Cactus (which replaced Lower Whitey).
 There is also a cut-through up to Lighthouse just before the Cactus intersection.

-Extreme trails @ First Turkey
+Extreme Trails @ First Turkey Mountain Bike Reserve

 Leper’s Leap